 My husband and I were at the Taytay public market earlier on Sunday.
 Our 12-year-old had been asking for shrimps for weeks and we finally got around to buying some.
 Prawns and shrimps are quite expensive and they are even more expensive during the rainy season when the prices of seafoods soar.
 We were debating over prawns or the large shrimps.
 Since they cost the same, I said we should get the prawns.
 So we did.
 A kilo.
 And we chose the best ones.
 We picked them out one by one.
 With the price tag, well, one wasted prawn is a lot of wasted money.
 When buying prawns or shrimps, choose the ones with the heads still firmly attached to the body.
 If the head is falling off when you handle the prawn or shrimp, it is no longer fresh.

 When we got home, I washed them and picked out the twelve largest pieces for the sinigang.
-The rest were cooked as camaron rebosado (butterflied prawns quite similar to the Japanese prawn tempura), the recipe and photos of which I will post later.
+The rest were cooked as camaron rebosado (butterflied prawns quite similar to the Japanese prawn tempura).

-Sinigang is traditionally cooked with a lot of vegetables–kangkong (water spinach), talbos ng kamote (tender leaves of sweet potatoes), sitaw (string beans), talong (eggplant), gabi (taro) and sili (chili pepper) among others.
+Sinigang is traditionally cooked with a lot of vegetables–kangkong (water spinach), talbos ng kamote (tender leaves of sweet potatoes), sitaw (string beans), talong (eggplant), gabi (taro) and sili (chili) among others.

-Wash the prawns well.
-Pull off the two longest tentacles.
+- Rinse the prawns well.
+Cut off the antennae.